louisicard/adimeo-data-suite/SEARCH_API.md

 * **Success Response:**

-    Let's try to make an sample call cURL with this parameters:
+    Let's try to make a sample call cURL with these parameters:
     * [your_index] = `api_demo`
     * [your_mapping] = `data_demo`